elibattistoni/JavascriptCourse/course/17_ModernJS/06_npm_introduction/06_npm_intro.md

 Parcel is a module bundler, fast and easy to use, and it works without any configuration (Webpack is another popula module bundler especially in the React world)

-IMPORTANT in the terminal write: `npm i parcel --save-dev` IMPORTANT parcel did not build, therefore I used `npm i parcel-bundler --save-dev`
+IMPORTANT in the terminal write: `npm i parcel --save-dev` deprecated parcel did not build, therefore I used `npm i parcel-bundler --save-dev` IMPORTANT: UNINSTALLED AND DID THE STEPS (CFR VERY IMPORTANT ACTUAL STEPS)

 a dev dependency is a tool that we need to build our application, but it is not actually a dependency that we include in our code, it is simply a tool, and in the package.json file it appears in another field called devDependencies (the other libraries like leaflet are regular dependencies)